Last updated on March 9th, 2026

 Final thoughts on spots to visit for the best specialty coffee in Paris

+Do you have a favorite specialty coffee shop in Paris that you would recommend?
 Let us know in the comments.
-We are always up for trying a new coffee spot!
+We are always up for trying a new cafecito!